Rugby-Two Top League matches cancelled in Japan due to COVID-19

 A total of 44 players and staff tested positive for the virus, including 13 at Toyota Verblitz, seven at Suntory Sungoliath and 24 at Canon Eagles, forcing the cancellation of their opening matches of the 2021 season.

-Toyota Verblitz had been due to face Suntory Sungoliath while Ricoh Black Rams were to face Canon Eagles.
+Toyota Verblitz and former New Zealand captain Kieran Read had been due to face compatriot Beauden Barrett's Suntory Sungoliath while Ricoh Black Rams were to play Canon Eagles.

+It was to be the former All Blacks' first meeting in Japan.

+The teams have not released the names of those who have tested positive.

 Under league policy, the matches will not be played at a later date and will be registered as draws.